KEO-cls-eedi/specification/doc/clseedi.md

 EEBUS use cases:
 * LPC - an ad hoc limitation of consumption power
 * LPP - an ad hoc limitation of production power
-* POEN - a limitation curve(s) for scheduled limitation of consumption and production power
+* POEN - a limitation curve(s) for limitation of consumption and production power over time

 #### Ad-hoc limits (LPC/LPP) {#AdhocLimits}
 A power limit consists of these properties: